t3zc4t/jobsinlarnaca/README.md

 ## CS50 Intro
 >This was my final project to conclude the CS50x course "Introduction to Computer Science", at the end of 2022.

->Technologies used: Python, Flask, Jinja (templating), jQuery, Bootstrap, JavaScript, HTML, CSS, Beautiful Soup (Webscraping for LinkedIn Jobs), MySQL
+>Technologies used: Python, Flask, Jinja (templating), jQuery, Bootstrap, JavaScript, HTML, CSS, Beautiful Soup (Web Scraping for LinkedIn Jobs), MySQL

 ## Technologies used